Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Problem Definition

+A visualization needs to satisfy all the previous constraints to be considered a ``correct'' and adequate recommendation to the end-user, although they are not sufficient to guarantee insightfulness (a concept that we deepen in Section \ref{effectiveness}).

+Notice that the relationship between the previous constraints can be represented as a Venn Diagram (see Figure \ref{fig:constraint_hierarchy}), which permits the constraints to be applied in any order, besides those related to syntax as discussed in the following.
+Given a set of features $\Phi$, the syntax rules are the first set of constraints applied to the recommendation of plots.
+Syntactic rules are essential to avoid representational errors: e.g., if we consider a quantitative feature $\phi_i$ and a categorical/ordinal one $\phi_j$, the syntax might specify that the usage of a bar plot is advisable to convey the correct insight to the end-user, whereas, the usage of a line chart would be meaningless.
+Therefore, syntax constraints shrink the space of all possible visualizations into those that can be correctly rendered.

+Next, the other types of constraints can be considered.
+Task-based constraints are optional to reduce the original features $\Phi$ to lead a VRS to focus on a subset of possible recommendations based on specific objectives (tasks), such as comparison, trend detection, etc. For example, one could make the VRS concentrate on visualization types that may help identify commonalities in specific features.
+In this way, the VRS, instead of exploring the space of all possible visualizations, would look for only those that could highlight the existence of clusters of data instances, such as scatterplots.

+VRSs may further reduce the visualization space by selecting those most approximating particular perceptual properties.
+For instance, given a set of scatter plots, not all are appropriate for recommendation due to overplotting\footnote{Overplotting is when the data in a visualization overlap, making it difficult to see individual data points.} \cite{bertini2006give}, or cluster ambiguity \cite{behrisch2018quality}, which hinder humans' ability to discriminate.
+Therefore, a VRS should try to select those charts that mitigate/reduce perceptual problems and best visually represent underlying feature relationships.

-While, in principle, the first three types of constraints can be easily incorporated in a VRS based on well-established sets of rules \cite{hayes1985rule}, perceptual features are by far more complex since they are mostly defined at a qualitative level \cite{heer2009sizing,reda2018graphical}.
-It follows that the set of perceptual constraints can be empty, thus enabling intelligent VRS to learn the latent visual relationships of the dataset features from the charts in the training data (see \cite{dibia2019data2vis,luo2018deepeye}) and exploit the learned constraints to make recommendations at inference time.
+Finally, VRSs may refine the aesthetics of the recommended charts by tuning retinal properties (e.g., avoiding using indistinguishable colors) and graphical marks (e.g., legend representation), following specific design constraints.
+While, in principle, the first three types of constraints can be incorporated in a VRS based on well-established sets of rules \cite{hayes1985rule}, perceptual features are by far more complex since they are mostly defined at a qualitative level \cite{heer2009sizing,reda2018graphical}.
+It follows that the set of perceptual constraints can be empty, thus enabling VRSs to learn the latent visual relationships of the dataset features from the charts in the training data (see \cite{dibia2019data2vis,luo2018deepeye}) and exploit the learned constraints to make recommendations at inference time.
+In this way, VRSs are set to autonomously learn how to mitigate perceptual challenges, such as overplotting, while selecting the most suitable visual chart representation according to the learned design constraints.